Kildangan GAA (County Kildare): Camogie

-Team trainers: Tommy Stynes and Mick Lyons.

-Following a successful number of years the camogie club lapsed in 1939.

 Ladies Football

 In 2007, a ladies Gaelic football Club, Kildangan Nurney was established with players from Kildangan, Nurney and surrounding areas.

 Underage

-Kildangan GAA has placed a major emphasis on underage coaching since its re-establishment and the club now has a thriving underage section, with both boys and girls playing at all categories up to Under 21.
-In 2015 Kildangan amalgamated from under 14 up to under 21 with Ballykelly, under the Abbey Rangers banner.
+Kildangan GAA has placed an emphasis on underage coaching since its re-establishment, with both boys and girls playing at all categories up to Under 21.
+In 2015, Kildangan amalgamated from under 14 up to under 21 with Ballykelly, under the Abbey Rangers banner.

 Players

 Full back Jack Sexton represented Kildare at Senior Level in 1936-37 as did goalkeeper John (Shirty) Sexton around this time.
-Shirty actually played in the Railway Cup for Leinster around 1937, playing against Munster in Portlaoise.

-Other Kildangan stalwarts were Paddy and Eddie O'Loughlin, Sean Duffy, Bill Broderick, The Connell brothers Martin and Sean, Mick Maher, who went on to play Inter-County for Westmeath, Joe Conlan and Jimmy Mullaly.
+Other former Kildangan players were Paddy and Eddie O'Loughlin, Sean Duffy, Bill Broderick, The Connell brothers Martin and Sean, Mick Maher (who played inter-county for Westmeath), Joe Conlan and Jimmy Mullaly.

 Former association football player Sean Francis also played for Kildangan GAA.
-Francis, who had played association football for Birmingham City, Cobh Ramblers, Shamrock Rovers and Longford Town, as well as having been assistant manager to Waterford United until May 2008, made his Gaelic football debut as a substitute in the 2005 Junior B Championship Final against Caragh.
-In 2006, he received the club's 'Footballer of the Year' award.
+He made his Gaelic football debut as a substitute in the 2005 Junior B Championship Final against Caragh.
+In 2006, he received the club's "Footballer of the Year" award.